pongsagon/tt07-tiniest-gpu/docs/info.md

 ## How it works

-A tiniest GPU that can render only 1 triangle
+A tiniest GPU that can render two triangle

 ## How to test